 You can replace the word "God" in this saying with whatever concept is meaningful to you.
 What you need to do is to "turn over" or "surrender" what you cannot control to your higher power, however you interpret that to be meaningful in your life.
-Remember from the chapter on the 12-steps that "higher power" can mean different things to different people.
+Remember from our group on the 12-steps that "higher power" can mean different things to different people.
 The primary goal is to let go of what you cannot possibly control.
-As shown in the illustration, imagine putting what you cannot control in a balloon and then letting it go, allowing it to drift away.
+As shown in the slide, imagine putting what you cannot control in a balloon and then letting it go, allowing it to drift away.
 If you can do this, you are more likely to attain serenity.
 This returns us to the last stage of grief-Hope.
+Let's talk about that now.